 Marc’s commitment to Sunbury and the Macedon Ranges is evidenced by his long term presence in the area and his involvement with the community on a professional, social and sporting basis.

-He is available four days a week for appointments.
+He is available three days a week for appointments.

 Outside of his commitment to physiotherapy, Marc’s passions include: travel, both within Australia and overseas.
 He enjoys his daily exercise routine, food, tennis and walking the beaches of Inverloch.
 He does not have any retirement plans in the near future.